Why Pursue a PhD in Developmental and Regenerative Sciences

 - Dr. Lindsey Macpherson, assistant professor of neuroscience and developmental and regenerative biology, received a three-year, $450,000, Voelcker Fund Young Investigator Award to pursue novel research on why people lose their sense of taste during chemotherapy.

-- Dr. Brian Hermann, associate professor of stem cell biology, studies the basic biology of spermatogonial stem cells (SSCs), which are adult-tissue stem cells responsible for sperm production in the mammalian testis and which are essential for male fertility.
+- Dr. Brian Hermann, professor of stem cell biology, studies the basic biology of spermatogonial stem cells (SSCs), which are adult-tissue stem cells responsible for sperm production in the mammalian testis and which are essential for male fertility.

 Admission & Application Requirements